Engee documentation

 Definition of initial states

-You can define the initial states as a parameter in the block dialogue box or enter them from an external signal:
+You can define the initial states as parameters in the block dialogue box or enter them from an external signal:

-• To define initial states as a block parameter, specify Initial condition source as internal and enter a value in the Initial condition field.
+• To define initial states as a block parameter, specify Initial condition source as internal and enter the value in the field Initial condition.

-• To get initial conditions from an external source, specify Initial condition source as external.
-The optional input port appears below the input port.
+• To get the initial states from an external source, specify as Initial condition source as external.
+An additional input port appears below the input port.

 discrete time integrator 1